OrganizationUsername/Sudoku/README.md

   * Integrated information on all HoDoKu techniques, and analysis supports
   * Integrated information on most of Sudoku Explainer techniques, and analysis supports

+If you want to learn about architecture of this repository, please visit [DeepWiki](https://deepwiki.com/kyoyama-kazusa/Sudoku).

 ## Technique Supports

 This solution supports many kinds of human-friendly techniques.
 Here I will list them.